tonethar/IGME-330-Master/notes/pure-function-notes.md

 ## I. Overview

 **Some of your projects may require you to create a library or unit of "utility" functions:**
-  - these are usually also defined as "pure functions", which lack dependencies and "side effects"
+  - these are usually also defined as "pure functions", which lack "dependencies" and "side effects"
   - here's a definition --> [Wikipedia - Pure Function](https://en.wikipedia.org/wiki/Pure_function) - see #1 and #2 in the entry

 ## II.
 IGME-330 Examples